Royal Thai Army Special Warfare Command: RTSF 1966 to 1975

 In 1966, United States Army Special Forces units arrived in Lopburi and began working extensively with the RTSF.
 By that time an RTSF Special Warfare Center had been established at Camp Narai, Lopburi, with 1 and 2 SF Groups (Airborne).
 The Special Warfare Commander was Col. Tienchai; SF Groups were commanded by colonels.
 In addition, 1 Airborne Battalion, commanded by a lieutenant-colonel, and the Quartermaster Aerial Resupply Company came under SWC command at Camp Erawan.
 The Airborne Battalion's mission was to provide airborne infantry reinforcements for the Army's conventional units.

 The RTSF's Laotian missions continued through the late 1960s, with liaison and mobile training teams assigned across Laos.
 One team was with the Nam Bac garrison when it fell in January 1968. all personnel were rescued after evading enemy patrols for a week.
 The RTSF also assigned men to 1 Long Range Reconnaissance Troop of the Royal Thai Army Expeditionary Division, Vietnam, from 1969- 1971.
 By 1971 the widening war in South-East Asia provided the RTSF with more training missions.
 The RTSF already ran the Special Warfare School at Lopburi, which included airborne training facilities and a ranger course modelled after the US Army Ranger School.
-By this time the RTSF training facilities were considered among the best in A ia.
+By this time the RTSF training facilities were considered among the best in Asia.
 The RTSF stayed involved in Laos, training Lao personnel at Lopburi until 1973 and occasionally sending teams on reconnaissance operations inside Laos.
 Othcr RTSF personnel manned the Special Battalion at Phitsanulok, which trained foreign students and conducted cross-border operations.
 The RTSF also provided men for thc Palace Guard in Bangkok.
 In addition, RTSF Mobile Training Teams spanned Thailand, conducting civic-action projects and training local anti-Communist militia.

 In 1972 the SWC had expanded further with the creation of 3 SF Group (Airborne).
 Also in the SWC were 1 and 2 SF Groups, the Special Warfare School, 1 Airborne Battalion, the Quartermaster Aerial Resupply Company, the Psychological Operations Battalion, and thc Long Range Reconnaissance Company.
 The Special Warfare Commander was Maj.Gen.
 Tienchai.
 In the final years of the Vietnam War, Thailand was confronted with hostile Communist movements in both Laos and the Khmer Republic.
 RTSF teams were used on recon operations in Khmer Rouge-held territory along the northern half of the Khmer border.
 No RTSF personnel were lost on these missions.